 - ABOUT AFCA

-For community service, we are actively involved in the free income tax preparation programme of Canada Revenue Agency (CRA) for seniors and low income group and help train new immigrants on computerized bookkeeping.
+For community service, we are actively involved in the free income tax preparation programme of the Canada Revenue Agency (CRA) for seniors and low-income groups and help train new immigrants on computerized bookkeeping.
 Some of our members are also actively involved with other Filipino-Canadian organizations in their individual capacities especially in the field of finance and audit

-The Association of Filipino Canadian Accountants is a non-profit organization committed to the development of its members in order to attain Canadian standards of competence and professionalism through the conduct of seminars and workshops and through the promotion of mutual support with its members and the Filipino-Canadians as a whole.
+The Association of Filipino Canadian Accountants is a non-profit organization committed to the development of its members to attain Canadian standards of competence and professionalism through the conduct of seminars and workshops and the promotion of mutual support with its members and the Filipino-Canadians as a whole.

 “AFCA…Expanding Horizons, Reaching Greater Heights”

-On its 42nd year, the AFCA will open up the range of interest that can be anticipated for a more successful operation, and will focus on broadening minds to new activities and ideas, but will ensure the mission and values the organization is founded are never compromised.
+In its 42nd year, the AFCA will open up the range of interest that can be anticipated for a more successful operation, and will focus on broadening minds to new activities and ideas, but will ensure the mission and values the organization is founded on are never compromised.

 The continuous professional development of its members will always be the main concern as well as of being service to the community.
 The need to work collaboratively and to represent collective interest is more important than ever.
 That AFCA advances as a professional organization and serves as an inspiration will always be cherished.

 For 2020-2021 AFCA intends to achieve the following: